dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 - Clarify the difference between the dbt Semantic Layer (more efficient) and the current approach in setting up metrics/analyses in the tool.

-## Getting started

-Add conceptual content here (more to come)
+## Connect and query the Metadata API

+To get started, you must meet the dbt Semantic Layer [prerequisites](/docs/use-dbt-semantic-layer/dbt-semantic-layer#prerequisites).
+This section will explain how to connect to and query the [Metadata API](/docs/dbt-cloud-apis/metadata-api) for model and metric definitions.

-### Use the Metadata API
+### Metadata API authorization

-**Authorization**

-Review the [Metadata API](/docs/dbt-cloud-apis/metadata-querying#authorization) to learn how to authorize requests to the Metadata API.
+To learn how to authorize requests to the Metadata API, review the [documentation](/docs/dbt-cloud-apis/metadata-querying#authorization).
 Metrics-specific queries work identically to existing Metadata API queries, so existing integrations used to fetch model metadata will work perfectly in the context of metrics.

-Test out the API using the [GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fmetadata.cloud.getdbt.com%2Fgraphql).
+Test out the Metadata API by using the [GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fmetadata.cloud.getdbt.com%2Fgraphql).

-### Fetching models for a project
+### Fetch models for a project

-Fetch and query models, or details about a specific model, for a project from a given job.
+You can fetch and query models, or details about a specific model, for a project from a given job.

 <!--- tabs for listing models and fetching details about specific model --->
 <Tabs>